For Buyers — Andrée Craig Real Estate

 • How critical is home value appreciation?

-• What features do you want?
-Which do you really need?
+• What features do you want vs. really need?

 Make an Offer

 Now that you’ve found your dream home, it’s best to set emotions aside as you make your offer.
-This is where your real estate agent comes in!
-With a cool head and a realistic perspective of your market, your agent helps with the three essential components of price, terms, and conditions.
+With a cool head and realistic perspective, your agent helps with three essential components:

-The right price must accurately reflect the real market value of the home.
+• Price — must accurately reflect the real market value

-• Conditions – If your offer has conditions, it is important to remember the timelines and make certain that we meet those time frames.
+• Conditions — remember the timelines and make certain all time frames are met

 Close

-Closing consists of a visit with your lawyer ( title search, title insurance), and a final check of your credit and finance.
-Your work here is almost done!
-Your agent will keep you posted on how things are progressing.
-Here are your pre-closing responsibilities:
+Closing consists of a visit with your lawyer (title search, title insurance), and a final check of your credit and finance.
+Your pre-closing responsibilities:

 • Stay in control of your finances